2016-17 SeasonCome play with us!

-Season brochures will be mailed the first week in September.
-To request information or to be added to our mailing list, e-mail email@example.com
+To request information or to be added to our mailing list, send your request to email@example.com

-Watch the website for more information or e-mail firstname.lastname@example.org to be added to our mailing list!
+E-mail firstname.lastname@example.org to be added to our audition mailing list!

 Scripts are available to students for check-out from the ISU Theatre script library.
 See a list of available scripts here.